Travelin’ Bulldogs, We’ve got Your Hacks To Beat Jet Lag!

 6) Keep up with your regular exercise routine.

-It’s tricky to keep up with exercise when you’re tired and on the go, but a sweat session might actually help you beat jet lag.
+It’s tricky to keep up with exercise when you’re on the go.
+However, a sweat session might actually help you beat jet lag.
 If exercise is part of your regular routine, make sure you do as much of your workout regimen as possible as you travel.

 Exercise is also a good way to channel your body’s energy so you can be ready to sleep when it’s bedtime.